traas-stack/holoinsight-docs/docs/src/en/operations/deployment/k8s.md

 ```

 Just visit http://localhost:8080.

+At this point there is no data on the page, you need to install HoloInsight-Agent and sample application to generate some data.

 ## Customize HoloInsight
 For example, modify the image version and increase the container size.
 For details about which customizations are supported, please refer to the Chart content.